 Options For Portable Industrial Diesel Air Compressors

-Industrial diesel air compressors are made for applications that require high CFM, with options over 2000 CFM available.
-These air compressors are used to power large pneumatic tools and equipment, or multiple large tools at a time.
+Industrial diesel air compressors are designed for applications that require high CFM, with options over 1,800 CFM available.
+These air compressors are used to power large pneumatic tools and equipment or multiple large tools at a time.

-Most diesel industrial air compressors use rotary screw designs, although there are some rare exceptions.
-Because industrial applications are so varied and unique, the best way to find the right industrial-grade diesel air compressor for your work is to talk directly with the major manufacturers or with a trusted industrial supplier.
+Most diesel industrial air compressors use rotary screw designs, although some rare exceptions exist.
+Because industrial applications are so varied and unique, the best way to find the right industrial-grade diesel air compressor for your work is to talk directly with the major manufacturers or with a trusted industrial equipment supplier.